sccn/sccn.github.io/others/Running_EEGLAB_on_Octave.md

 ### Non-windows Octave releases

 If you are running Octave on Linux or macOS, in addition to Octave, you will need to install the Octave signal processing and statistics package.
+For Mac, you might also want to install gnu-tar to be able to uncompress Octave packages (brew install gnu-tar).
 On the Octave command line, type:

 ```
 pkg install -forge control